joshtwo/metBot/README.md

 If this is your first time running metBot, it'll automatically start configuring a new profile for your bot.
 It'll ask you for the following infortion:
 * Bot username - the username of your bot's dA account
-* Bot password - the password of your bot's dA account
+* Bot password - the password of your bot's dA account.
 * Bot administrator - the name of YOUR dA account
 * Bot trigger - this is a character or string of characters that starts every command you send to the bot in the chatroom.
 For example, if the trigger is ! then you command the bot like this:
 ```